-The application deadline is December 15th for admission in the fall semester of the following year.
-New students must ensure that their complete applications -- including transcripts, test scores, letters of recommendation, personal statement, and any supporting materials -- arrive by this date in order to be considered.
+The application deadline is January 1st for admission in the fall semester of the following year.
+New students must ensure that their complete applications -- including transcripts, letters of recommendation, personal statement, and any supporting materials -- arrive by this date in order to be considered.

-The application fee is $80.00.
+The application fee is $90.00.
 Payments must be made by credit card, check, or international postal money order written in U.S. currency and made payable to the "Trustees of the University of Pennsylvania".
-If you need to request an application fee waiver there is a place on the application to do this.
+Application fee waiver inquiries and requests can be sent to email@example.com.

 PLEASE DO NOT MAIL APPLICATION MATERIALS TO THE SOUTH ASIA STUDIES DEPARTMENT.